Webcampak/Documentation/webcampak3.x/src/docs/Configure/en_Email_Alerts.md

 ![Email Alerts](images/desktop.configuration.emailalerts.en.png)

 Each line represents an hour, each column a minute.
-By default the system only displays one day (selectedon the top-right of the window), but it can be configured to display the full week.
+By default, the system only displays one day (selected on the top-right of the window), but it can be configured to display the full week.

 Clicking in the grid will select the corresponding date and time.